pursuit-curriculum/unit-full-stack-web-development/express-rest-crud-mvc-index/lesson-notes/README.md

 Now, we should be able to go to http://localhost:3003/bookmarks and see our JSON

 ## Adding custom status codes

+- What is the purpose of a 404 route?

 Let's add a 404 route.
 It should be below all the other routes.